Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/set-up-a-local-prisma-instance.md

 ```

 This should create a User table and a Hobby table.
-We want to be able to have a user, that can have multiple hobbies.
+We want to have a user that can have multiple hobbies.

 We have to run the migrate command to create the migration and add these columns to our database.